 The story so far:

-Planning permission has already been granted for the structure, work is scheduled to be carried out from the summer of 2019 and the scheme could be operational as early as summer 2020.
+Planning permission has already been granted for the structure, work is scheduled to be carried out from the summer of 2020 and the scheme could be operational as early 2021.

 We need your support

-Thanks to the support of our local community, we have already raised an incredible £3.5million of our £5.4m fundraising target (project cost £7m), but we are still actively seeking your support to raise the remaining money needed to make our vision a reality.
+Thanks to the support of our local community, we have already raised an incredible £6.24 million of our £7 million fundraising target, but we are still actively seeking your support to raise the remaining money needed to make our vision a reality.

 The benefits of constructing a helipad at the hospital: